Aloha Aulani

 There are 2 cabanas in this location and they are numbered 1 and 2.
 These are directly in front of the splash pad with an unobstructed view, so this is perfect for those with babies and toddlers.

-Regrettably, this is the only photo we have of this area but we will add more after our next visit in September.
-This shows a side view of one of the cabanas from a nearby walkway (the other is directly on the other side of that closed curtain “wall” in the picture below).
+The first picture shows the Keiki Cove splash pad with the two cabanas just behind it.
 You can see the splash pad directly in front of the cabana.
 The lounge chairs in front of the cabana come with the cabana, so they would be yours to use or move as you see fit.
 Directly behind the cabana is one of the two towel/band kiosks, so it’s very convenient when you want more towels.
-Out of all the cabanas, this one is the most centrally located relative to all the pools.
+Out of all the cabanas, these are the most centrally located relative to all the pools.
 It’s also very close to Ulu Cafe.

 Menehune Bridge